-recorded in the Fund Revenues are Financial Statements using the modified accrual basis of accounting. in applying the susceptible to accrual this using basis of accounting, intergovernmental grant revenues, program service fees, and interest income are usually measurable and available.
-However, the timing and amounts of the receipts of public support miscellaneous revenues are often difficult to measure; therefore, they are recorded as revenue in the period received.
+Revenues are recorded in the Fund Financial Statements using the modified accrual basis of accounting.
+In applying the susceptible to accrual concept using this basis of accounting, intergovernmental grant revenues, program service fees, and interest income are usually both measurable and available.
+However, the timing and amounts of the receipts of public support and miscellaneous revenues are often difficult to measure; therefore, they are recorded as revenue in the period received.